-The PFI must verify that the particular source of income is nontaxable.
+The PFI must verify that the particular source of income is nontaxable unless the source of income meets one of the exceptions below.
 Documentation that can be used for this verification includes award letters, policy agreements, account statements, or any other documents that address the nontaxable status of the income.